 Our organization provides a vehicle for area community members who want to sustain New Ulm Medical Center's mission through donations, memorials or bequests.
 All activities and funds are dedicated exclusively to supporting and providing for area medical needs and to improve the physical and mental well-being of the area's residents.

-Scholarships are available for the 2017-18 school year for students who are interested in nursing and medical fields.
-All applications are due March 1, 2017.
+Scholarships are available for the 2018-19 school year for students who are interested in nursing and medical fields or are currently pursuing their nursing degree.

 It is difficult enough to cope with a diagnosis of cancer without the added burden of financial stress that can occur as a result.